We Can Always Catch You: Detecting Adversarial Patched Objects WITH or WITHOUT Signature: Signature-Independent Detection

-If a person object has been detected in the current region, we hope the region can grow to encompass the potential adversarial patch as quickly as possible to trigger the abnormal detection transition.
-The image \textit{entropy} is employed to rank candidate directions.
-The intuition here is that an adversarial patch can fool an object detector only if it hold enough ``energy''.
-Consequently, the patch must be able to introduce a great deal of information in its limited space.
-In other words, the patch often has higher complexity and information density than the normal input.
-It is natural to use the entropy to seek the promising direction for touching the adversarial patch.
-We employ the two-dimensional entropy (2-D entropy) \cite{abutaleb1989automatic} to measure the complexity of an image block.
+Conversely, if a person object is already detected in the current region, the goal is to rapidly encompass any potential adversarial patch to trigger an abnormal detection transition.
+The direction is determined using the image entropy $H_{2d}$ of the blocks.
+We hypothesize that an adversarial patch, to be effective, must contain significant "energy," implying high complexity and information density relative to normal input.
+Therefore, we use 2-D entropy \cite{abutaleb1989automatic} $H_{2d}$ to identify the most promising direction for detecting the adversarial patch (\nnewljc{Line 15} in Algorithm~\ref{alg:growth}).

 For each pixel in an image block with 256 pixel levels (0 $\sim $ 255), the average pixel value of the 1-order neighborhood is first calculated.
 This forms a pair ($i$, $j$), the pixel value $i$ and the average of the neighborhood $j$.
-The frequency of the pair is denoted as $f_{ij}$, and a joint probability mass function $p_{ij}$ is calculated as Equation~(\ref{equ:2d-entr-p}), where $H$, $W$ is the height and the width of the block.
-On the basis, the 2-D entropy of the block can be computed as Equation~(\ref{equ:2d-entr-h}).
-Eventually, the 2-D entropy of a RGB color block is the average of its three color planes' entropies, which are computed individually.
+The frequency of the pair is denoted as $f_{ij}$, and a joint probability mass function $p_{ij}$ is calculated as Equation~\ref{equ:2d-entr-p}, where $H$, $W$ is the height and the width of the block.
+On the basis, the 2-D entropy $H_{2d}$ of the block can be computed as Equation~\ref{equ:2d-entr-h}.
+Eventually, $H_{2d}$ of an RGB color block is the average of its three color planes' entropies, which are computed individually.
 In a similar way, the 2-D entropies of the blocks in a candidate direction are summed.
-The one with the highest 2-D entropy will be chosen as the next growth direction.
+The one with the highest $H_{2d}$ will be chosen as the next growth direction.

-\textbf{Region Update.} After determining the growth direction, we introduce the idea of \textit{information gain} to compute how many blocks should be merged into the region.
-The \textit{gain} resulting from merging neighbour candidate blocks into the current region is measured by computing the \textit{Person} class probability or 2-D entropy.
-If the gain is greater than a predefined threshold, we believe that the current growth step has introduced enough content semantics.
-The candidate blocks will be merged and a new region is produced.
-Otherwise, more candidate blocks will be taken into consideration.
-In essence, the gain threshold determines the region growing speed.
-In our experiment, it is set to 5\% with a small-scale empirical study.

-Note that the proposed method can also be adopted for the multi-person scenario by introducing multiple growing seeds.
-Accordingly, the abnormal detection state transition can be specified as ``\textit{($n$ detected) $\Rightarrow$ ($< n$ detected)}'', i.e., the number of the detected person objects becomes small.